cAttte/cop/docs/develop.md

 The [`util/`][util] directory contains a bunch of utility functions, which may or may not be useful in your case.

+### actionHandler

+The [`createActionHandler()`][actionhandler] function receives the event handlers provided by all of the modules for a certain event (eg, all `message` event handlers by the `invites`, `links`, etc. modules) and returns a single function which will call them all on each event emission.
+After calling these, it will decide which actions returned by the event handlers will be executed (ie, by merging duplicate actions and ignoring conflicting ones).

+Essentially, the returned function is a "master" event handler; an event handler which calls multiple other event handlers.

 <!-- references -->

 [docs/contribute]: https://github.com/cAttte/cop/blob/master/docs/contribute.md